Get Involved

 Eucharistic Visitors

 Eucharistic Visitors are trained parishioners who volunteer to bring Communion to anyone who cannot join us at the Lord's table in-person.
-If you are interested in participating in this ministry, or if you would like a Communion visit for yourself or a loved one, please contact our office or Deacon Keith.
+If you are interested in participating in this ministry, or if you would like a Communion visit for yourself or a loved one, please contact our office or Deacon Sally.

 Health & Wellness Ministry